synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Upgrading to v1.28

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

 This chart version replaces the `codedx/codedx-argoexec` and `codedx/codedx-workflow-controller` Docker images with `argoproj/argoexec` and `argoproj/workflow-controller`.

 ### Upgrading to v1.40

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

 This chart version uses a different subchart for the Scan Farm feature, switching from chart `cnc` (version 2024.3.0) to the `scan-services` chart (version 2024.9.1).
 The Helm Prep Script for this version will switch your helm config from one chart to the other, but if you previously customized your Scan Farm configuration via your `srm-extra-props.yaml` file, refer to the [Scan Farm Job Resources](#scan-farm-job-resources) and [Specify Scan Farm Engine Versions](#specify-scan-farm-engine-versions) sections to update your customizations.